balapriyac/hashnode-blog-backup/ckxsttld7099wv6s1entvgkku.md

 **Thus ended 2020; To new beginnings!
 Hello 2021🎉✨**

 ## Leading the writing team at OpenMined
-In January, I got the opportunity to lead the writing team at OpenMined.
+In January 2021, I got the opportunity to lead the writing team at OpenMined.
 Leading a team of over 30 writers from over 10 time zones—was a challenging yet rewarding experience.

 I led the writing team for over 6 months, from January through June 2021.
 During this period, I coordinated efforts to ensure consistent content influx on the OpenMined blog that members of the community could learn from.
 And I continued to write a few posts as well.